Best Whisks of 2022

 Like most of their products, the design engineers at OXO improved upon classic complaints to produce the quintessential Better Balloon Whisk.
 This essential tool has the stiffest wires of any balloon style model we tested, which results in superior performance — from combining heavy batches of dry ingredients to whisking and aerating egg whites to emulsifying salad dressing.
-Ergonomics are always at the top of the list for OXO products, and this product is no exception.
+Ergonomics are always at the top of the list for OXO products, and this whisk portrays that feature wonderfully.
 The non-slip grip tapers so that the widest part rests comfortably against your palm, allowing you to easily pinch higher up on the neck for improved agility when whipping.

 Though more narrow than others we tested, the stiff wires of the classic balloon shape prohibit the Better Balloon from flexing and reaching into tight corners of saucepans.
 This utensil is lightweight and quick-moving, but it is still quite bulky for mixing in small bowls.
 The 10 tines — which is the second most in our review — improve performance, but it does mean that it takes longer to clean if you have to hand wash off a sticky batter.
-However, these are all very minor criticisms for an otherwise excellent kitchen utensil workhorse.
+However, these are all very minor criticisms for an otherwise excellent workhorse for all your cooking necessities.

-Unlike a classic balloon shape, the Flat Wire Whisk is not exactly a versatile tool.
+Unlike the classic balloon shape, the Flat Wire Whisk lacks somewhat in versatility.
 For example, it will eventually whip eggs into a consistent mixture, but it is tough to grab onto and break the yolk at first.
 While the grip sports the patented OXO non-slip design, for some reason, it is significantly smaller — which is odd, considering that the OXO Better Balloon only measures 1-inch longer.
 However, if your culinary goals include mastering the five French mother sauces, then this savvy utensil is a must-add to your kitchenware.

 It certainly comes down to user preference, but our testers feel that silicone simply doesn't rebound against the bowl as well as stainless steel wires.
 The consequence is a slightly more sluggish whipping motion, which is less efficient and requires more work to achieve the same results.
 Although the Better Silicone is a few inches smaller than the Better Balloon, the grip is much smaller and not quite as comfortable to handle.
-But like its stainless-steel counterpart, this silicone model is bound to become a staple tool of any kitchen.
+But like its stainless-steel counterpart, this silicone model is bound to become a staple tool of any kitchen and offers a quieter overall whipping experience.

 The Danish dough whisk, or "brodpisker" is a specialty mixer designed specifically to handle heavy doughs — like those for biscuits, bread, or pasta.
 Although they may appear with a slight variation in form, the stiff, thick wires twisted to form three tightening concentric loops are ubiquitous.
 The long, wooden handles of the Coson Home Danish Dough Whisks are as functional as they are stylish, with the added length giving the necessary leverage to cut through heavy, shaggy doughs with ease.
 Most importantly, the Coson comes as a set of two, offering both a superior value and improved efficiency if you use them in tandem.

 The Kuhn Rikon 10" French Wire is a classic, quick-working French whip designed with the precision of Swiss engineering.
-With a slightly tighter grouping of wires than a familiar balloon shape, it is noticeably more maneuverable and, therefore, better able to work in small bowls.
+With a slightly tighter grouping of wires than the classic balloon models, it is noticeably more maneuverable and, therefore, better able to work in small bowls.
 This whip is 100% stainless steel, and the tines are set deeply into the handle for increased durability.
 The nine wires are incredibly stiff, which allows this to whip and aerate better than a classic balloon whisk.

 Unfortunately, the Kuhn Rikon French Wire is remarkably heavy.
 While this allows it to break up chunky batters, all but professional pastry chefs are likely to exhaust their wrist if whipping for any extended period of time, like what is required when whipping a meringue.
 Despite its smaller size, it is also particularly top-heavy and will easily tip over a small bowl of egg whites or cream.
 Available in a variety of shapes and sizes, this is a top-quality utensil that likely belongs in a professional kitchen — or at least in the hands of aspiring professionals.

 For those chefs looking to consistently bake a super fluffy frittata, the Mrs. Anderson's Ball Whisk may be your secret weapon.
 This double-balloon style whip includes an inner ball, which helps to improve aeration and blend sauces to a smoother consistency.
-Unlike other models that bend the tines to double the number of working wires, with the Mrs. Anderson's Baking whip, you can simply remove the aeration ball when you would rather use this as a classic balloon option.
+Unlike other models that bend the tines to double the number of working wires, with the Mrs. Anderson's Baking whip, you can simply remove the aeration ball when you would rather use this as a classic balloon option, making it a versatile kitchen tool.

 Unlike other 100% stainless steel models we tested, the wires on this model are incredibly flexible — a few times, the aeration ball even managed to escape its cage during vigorous whipping.
 Besides a hanging loop, the 12-inch handle is as basic as they come and would certainly benefit from some sort of ergonomic grip.
 But thanks to its surprisingly lightweight construction, we never found ourselves tiring of using this specialty mixer.